yumikokh/worker-checker/README.md

 # workerchecker

-Chrome extention to check how much you take time
+Chrome extention to check how much you take time to work

 ## Dev